jachinte/jquery.stacky/README.md

 # Stacky
 Stacky is a jQuery plugin that gives you the ability to open panels horizontally, as you need them.
 Panels can be opened and closed, and also expanded and collapsed.
-A panel can be optionally opened as a floating panel, meaning it is not pushed at the end but next to an specific panel.
-Additionally, the open and close events can optionally call functions to set or retrieve data to/from panels.
+A panel can be opened either next to a given panel or a the end, in regular mode (pushed next to a panel) or in floating mode (absolute position).
+Additionally, the open and close events can optionally call functions to, for instance, set or retrieve data to/from panels.

 With this plugin you can easily achieve user interfaces like this: